SFI 2015-2019 (Extended Through December 2021) STANDARDS

-The Requirements for the SFI 2015-2019 Program address all of SFI’s standards, rules for label use, procedures, and guidance for the program.
+The Requirements for the SFI 2015-2019 (Extended through December 2021) Program address all of SFI’s standards, rules for label use, procedures, and guidance for the program.

 - Section 1.
 Introduction